 In addition to the administrative sanctions laid down in Article 18.1, the Lead Partner and/or the Partners may also be subject to financial corrections.

-The MA may apply financial corrections if the Lead Partner and/or Partners do not/ only partially achieve the project indicators depending on their category (eg. indicators contributing to the Programme indicators).
+The MA may apply financial corrections if the Lead Partner and/or Partners do not/ only partially achieve the project indicators depending on their category (i.e., indicators contributing to the Programme indicators).

 The MA shall make also financial corrections required in connection with individual or systemic irregularities detected in the project.
 The financial corrections shall consist of cancelling all or part of the Union contribution to the project.
 The MA shall take into account the nature and gravity of the irregularities and the financial loss and shall apply a proportionate financial correction.